 This year Dalgan Park hosted an interfaith celebration of the festival.
 About 50 from each of the seven faith communities that make up membership of the Dublin Interfaith Forum came along to plant trees and to enjoy the traditional feast of fruit and nuts that is part of the festival.

-Here’s a report of the event from Pat Raleigh:
+Here’s a written report of the event from Pat Raleigh:

 Even the inclement weather caused by Storm Ciara did not deter a large crowd from travelling to Dalgan this afternoon to celebrate an interfaith celebration of Tu B’Shavat, the Jewish New Year of the Trees.
 It was organised by the Dublin City Interfaith Forum.
 All the representatives of Religious Traditions were present including Jewish, Islamic, Hindu, Christian, Sikh, Buddhist and others.
 Hillary and her family did a huge amount of preparatory work as did Michael O’Sullivan and Ger Clarke.
 Both had very tastefully decorated the Mission Awareness Room.